Lesterpaintstheworld/terminal-velocity/evaluation_report.md

 - **Gaps Identified**:
   - Lack of emotional depth in character interactions.
-  - Insufficient exploration of ethical dilemmas faced by characters.
+  - Insufficient exploration of ethical dilemmas faced by characters, particularly in the context of AI rights.

 - **Redundancies Found**:
-  - Duplicate sections in character profiles that need consolidation.
+  - Duplicate sections in character profiles that need consolidation, ensuring clarity and coherence in character motivations.

 ## Recommendations
 1. **Character Profiles**: